 “More than nine in 10 physicians (92 percent) say that prior authorization programs have a negative impact on patient clinical outcomes, according to a physician survey released (in March 2018) by the American Medical Association (AMA).”

-According to this physician survey, “one in four doctors said the need to obtain prior authorization led to serious harm for at least one of their patients.
+Additionally, “one in four doctors said the need to obtain prior authorization led to serious harm for at least one of their patients.
 One in three doctors surveyed have staff who work only on prior authorizations.
 In some cases, prior authorizations can be changed or revoked after patients receive care they thought was approved.”

 Medicare Supplement and Medicare Advantage

-While Medicare Advantage (MA) plans, which replace Original Medicare, are required by law to provide the same or better coverage as Original Medicare, there is no requirement for MA plans to offer similar provider access.
+While Medicare Advantage plans, which replace Original Medicare, are required by law to provide the same or better coverage as Original Medicare, there is no requirement for MA plans to offer similar provider access.
 Additionally, they can impose restrictions on coverage—like prior authorization—that require policyholders to take certain steps before receiving care prescribed by their doctor.

 This is a concern because as you get older you are much more likely to need medical services.
 You are less likely to effectively deal with the obstacles imposed by PA at an advanced age, especially when it is used improperly.
-Remember, it is likely to occur when you are in poor health and in a weakened state.
+Remember, this is likely to occur when you are in poor health and in a weakened state.

 With MA plans, claims or requests for prior authorization are sent to the private insurance company (United Healthcare, Humana, Aetna, Cigna, etc.).
 These MA carriers administer Medicare Parts A and B, so everything “goes through the carrier”.
 With a Medigap plan, claims go to Medicare and then to the Medigap carrier to pay what Medicare does not pay.
 They fill in the gaps, so to speak.